The Ultimate Guide to Year-End Giving

 3. Evaluate Where You Were Last Year

 An effective fundraising plan should build on your past successes or shortcomings.
-This way, rather than starting from scratch, you’ll be able to intentionally repeat things that worked well and improve on things that didn’t.
+This way, rather than starting from scratch, you can intentionally repeat what worked well and improve on what didn’t.

-Looking at last year’s key performance indicators (KPIs) will also help you set realistic goals for this year.
+Looking at last year’s key performance indicators (KPIs) will also help you set realistic goals for this year’s end of year giving campaign.

 “It’s always important to benchmark yourself against yourself,” says Bedlington.
 “You need to know what your organization has done to predict what you can do.”